Visa Supports Android Pay in Hong Kong

 Visa cardholders using Android devices to pay for in-store and in-app purchases with an ease of mind

 With the announcement made by Google on Android Pay today, this makes Hong Kong one of the first few markets in Asia Pacific to have this mobile payment option.
 Consumers in Hong Kong can now pay with their Visa cards from participating issuers, using Android devices that are NFC enabled and that run on KitKat 4.4 or higher1 to pay at stores and within apps, making mobile payment an easy and secure way to pay.

 “With a mobile subscriber penetration rate reaching 227.9 percent and nearly 17 million mobile subscribers in Hong Kong2, this makes it natural for people to use mobiles for payments.
 With the introduction of Android Pay, it will help displace cash and propel electronic payments in the city.
-Visa is pleased to work with Google to introduce Android Pay, enabled by Visa Token Service for secure payments,’ said Caroline Ada, Country Manager of Visa Hong Kong and Macau.
+Visa is pleased to work with Google to introduce Android Pay, enabled by Visa Token Service for secure payments,’ said Caroline Ada, General Manager of Visa Hong Kong and Macau.

 "Hongkongers love mobile — with almost 8 out of 10 (79 percent) owning a smartphone — and are some of the fastest adopters of new products and technology in the world.
 We're excited to bring the simplicity and security of mobile payments to Hong Kong with Android Pay.
 People can now easily tap and pay with Android smartphones in stores and in apps when they’re on-the-go.”
 Leonie Valentine, Managing Director of Sales and Operations, Google Hong Kong.